HighTechHec/NinjaLAN/README.md

 - DNS & Routes
   - Defaults: `1.1.1.1`, `8.8.8.8`
   - Add/modify static routes within `NinjaLAN_Startup.ps1` if needed

+## Portable Lab Recommendations

+The following recommendations are intended for users running NinjaLAN as a portable lab on an external drive or when prioritizing VM responsiveness and portability.

+Maximize I/O Performance

+- Mandatory SSD: Only use an external Solid State Drive (SSD), preferably NVMe, for optimal VM responsiveness, especially with a disk-intensive OS like Windows Server.
+- Fixed-Size Disk: Create your Windows Server VM disk as a Fixed Size VDI file in VirtualBox to pre-allocate space and minimize dynamic resizing overhead.

+Ensure Portability

+- Store the VirtualBox installation folder (if possible via Portable VirtualBox) and all VM files (.vdi, .vbox, snapshots) on the external drive.
+- Always Shut Down or Save State the VMs before ejecting the drive to prevent disk corruption.

+Isolate and Secure the Lab

+- Use VirtualBox Host-Only Networks to create a completely isolated subnet.
+- Route all internal VM traffic through the OpenWrt VM (acting as the default gateway and DHCP server for the Host-Only network).
+- The OpenWrt VM's firewall rules and the WireGuard VPN provide the primary security barrier for the entire lab.

+Prioritize Fast Connectivity (WireGuard)

+- WireGuard's modern, lightweight protocol ensures the fastest possible VPN performance for accessing your portable lab remotely, superior to older protocols like OpenVPN.

 ## Scheduling (Installed Automatically)